Why an Open, Trusted Edge is Key to Realizing the True Potential of Digital Transformation

 This content originally ran on the ZEDEDA Medium Blog – click here for more content like this.

-In of this series, I walked through various approaches to ecosystems and highlighted how business value tends to find a natural equilibrium across stakeholders.
+In part one of this series, I walked through various approaches to ecosystems and highlighted how business value tends to find a natural equilibrium across stakeholders.
 In this second installment I’ll walk through the importance of an open edge for scaling ecosystems and realizing the true potential of digital transformation, as well as providing some tips on building ecosystems that I’ve picked up over the past years.

 Enabling increasingly connected Intranets of Things